rackerlabs/rackspace-how-to/content/cloud-servers/connecting-to-linux-from-mac-os-x-by-using-terminal.md

 is a terminal emulation program included with Mac OS X that you can use to run SSH.

-**Note**: For an OnMetal server, see [Create OnMetal Cloud Servers](/how-to/create-onmetal-cloud-servers) for applicable OnMetal steps.
+**Note**: For the corresponding steps for an OnMetal server, see [Create OnMetal Cloud Servers](/how-to/create-onmetal-cloud-servers).

 ### Connect to the server